 History of the Screenings of the Documentary…

-In September 1985, with heightened interest from the Athens community, the full 2-hour documentary was scheduled for several screenings on the public-access cable-television channel in Athens Ohio, where Billy Milligan had been treated for several years.
+In September 1985, with heightened interest from the Athens community, the full 2-hour documentary was scheduled for several screenings over several evenings on the public-access cable-television channel in Athens Ohio, where Billy Milligan had been treated for several years.

-However, immediately after the first screening, it was taken off the air with the arrival of a “cease and desist” letter from the county prosecutors, alleging there were libelous comments within the video.
+However, after the first 2 screenings, it was taken off the air with the arrival of a “cease and desist” letter from the county prosecutors, alleging there were libelous comments within the video.
 With the assistance of the ACLU and the advice of a local attorney, a censored version was allowed to be shown 3 times.

 Then, in the summer of 1986, shortly after Milligan walked-away from a state mental hospital and “disappeared” for 139 days, Dr. David Caul screened the first hour of the documentary in Chicago for several hundred professionals attending the annual conference of the International Society for the Study of Multiple Personality Disorder (ISSMPD) — currently named The International Society for the Study of Trauma and Dissociation (ISSTD)

 Then, for almost three decades, the program was safely locked away in a bank vault.
 During that time, private screenings were arranged for only 3 individuals between December 2014 and April 2015, following Milligan’s death.
 Since then, it has remained in a bank vault in Athens, Ohio.

 – The Producer